sushiroles/Astro/README.md

 # Astro
 A Discord app that makes sharing music easier.

-Astro is a Discord app that makes sharing music easier.
-It passively sits in your server, scans music service links from Spotify, Apple Music, YouTube/YouTube Music, Deezer and TIDAL, and provides more links to where you can find said music.
+Astro is an app that passively sits in your server, scans music service links from Spotify, Apple Music, YouTube/YouTube Music, Deezer and TIDAL, and provides more links to where you can find said music.

 ## Installation
 Since Astro is just a Discord app, clicking the link below lets you add it to a server.